What is multi-car insurance?

 Other ways to save on car insurance

 - Add a named driver - if one of your family’s drivers is young or inexperienced, adding a more experienced named driver, such as a parent, to the policy could result in a fall in premiums.
+However, it's worth remembering that the policyholder should always be the main driver otherwise this is 'fronting' and you risk invalidating your cover.

 - Increase your excess - You can cut your premiums by opting for a larger voluntary excess.
 If you agree to pay the first £250 of any claim rather than just the first £100, your policy could cost less.
 However, it’s always best to consider what you could afford if a car does get a bump – it’s a bit of a balancing act.